Sebastian Shaw (character): Reception

+In 2009, Shaw was placed on a list of 100 comic book villains as #55 by IGN.

 Other versions

 Age of Apocalypse

 In the Age of Apocalypse, Sebastian Shaw is one of the many mutant aristocrats and a prized servant of Apocalypse.
 He reveals Angel's connections with the X-Men and other rebels to his master, having seen Angel talking to the former X-Man Gambit.

 After the death of Apocalypse and the rise of his successor Weapon Omega, Shaw managed to acquire Warren Worthington III's nightclub "Haven" and remade it into his image and renamed it as Hellfire Club.
 The nightclub eventually became an international social club for wealthy elites, all the while trying to influence world events, in accordance with their own agenda.
 When Weapon Omega started resurrecting the formerly deceased Alphas, Shaw and the Hellfire Club's position was once again threatened.
 Shaw was later sent to prison and is killed by Donald Pierce, who slipped poison into Shaw’s drink.

 Captain Britain

 In Alan Moore's Captain Britain – Waiting for the End of the World, Sebastian Shaw makes contributions to help Sir James Jaspers in his cause against the superhumans of Britain.
 He is a pawn in a game of chess played between Merlin and his daughter.